rabelais88/this-movie-review-does-not-exist/README.md

 - the initial plan was to create 100 fake movies and its reviews.
 - since the list is long and AI does take some time to generate answers, making long list with one question did not seem ideal. massive tasks were expected.
 - list is divided into 5 separate questions, asked to create 25 movies each.
-- _Pandas_ for repetitive data. it is more than enough for most data related tasks.
+- _Pandas_ Python library is used for managing repetitive data. it is more than enough for most data related tasks.
 - generating .CSV with ChatGPT(GPT) did not work at all. it inserted arbitrary special characters and spacings that can interfere with parsing.
 GPT does not know how to remove special chracters from data.

 ```